TechAndCheck/tech-and-check-alerts/README.md

 * DATABASE_URL_PRODUCTION :: The full database url to be used in production.
 * DATABASE_URL_DEVELOPMENT :: The full database url to be used in development.
 * DATABASE_URL_TEST :: The full database url to be used in testing.
+* REDIS_URL :: The redis url to be used.
+* ENABLED_QUEUE_DIRECTORIES :: The comma separated list of queue directories that should be loaded when the application starts.
+A wildcard (*) will load all valid queues.

 Database urls will look something like `postgresql://username:password@localhost/dbname`